mkuokkanen/java-rest-framework-prototypes/README.md

 Zip file size 6.6 MB.

-## Undertow + RestEasy
+### Undertow + RestEasy

-RestEasy does not support FreeMarker, Mustache or similar.
-So had to hack it together myself.
+RestEasy provides JAX-RS and wrapper to Undertow NIO server software.
+RestEasy people seem to collaborate with Undertow people.

-JavaScript corner of Undertow, undertow.js, might support something like that, but it is still prototype AFAIK.
+RestEasy does not support templating FreeMarker, Mustache or similar, so I had to hack it together myself.
+Solution could be more elegant.
+JavaScript corner of Undertow, undertow.js, might support FreeMarker, but it is still prototype AFAIK.

 ```bash
 mvn clean install